asidiki/thirdchallenge/README.md

 # Password-Generator

-This project was designed as a homework assignment for coding bootcamp.
+Made this project as homework for coding bootcamp.

-This application emphasizes the use of Javascript to generate a random, secure password for the user.
+Application uses Javascript to generate a secure password after asking the user a series of prompts confirming what characters should be included in the password.

-This project has been deployed to GitHub Pages.
-To get this project up and running, you can follow the deployment link.

 ## Getting Started